raymondhalimm/DevOps/Mission2/README.md

 Comment out the replicasCount field to ensure no conflict when using hpa to dynamically scale your pods

-Find the HPA field under blockscout in myvalues.yaml and set enabled to true
+Ensure that the blockscout release name is not changed during install

 Then apply these commands